 The mixer grinder is good for dosa batter in less quantity.
 The mixie jar gets hot if the motor runs for a long time.
 So, use chilled water or ice cubes to grind the batter.

 For batter in large quantity, a wet grinder is better.
 In our house, quantity of dosa batter is made for 3-4days.
-So, I always use wet grinder.
-This is common across many houses in South.
+So, I always use a wet grinder.
+This is common across many houses in the South.

 3. Ferment the batter.